 Being more acceptant, speaking another language proficiently, and developing exponentially on a personal and spiritual level, your return will bring you nothing but amazing benefits.
 Finding a job will be so much easier to do.
 New doors are going to open, and amazing opportunities will come your way!

-- Don’t forget to include your traveling accomplishments in your resume
+- Don’t forget to include your traveling accomplishments in your resume.

-- During a job interview, mention that you’ve traveled and lived overseas for an extended period and learned X, Y, and Z
+- During a job interview, mention that you’ve traveled and lived overseas for an extended period and learned X, Y, and Z.

 - Emphasize the challenges that you’ve been through, the cultural exchange, the improved communication abilities, the expanded friends’ circle – recruiters love hearing that!

 - Do not be afraid to expand on your trip if you feel like it, and include spicy details that will make your story stand out.
-In the end, you did what other wouldn’t have done, so brag about it as much as you’d like!
+In the end, you did what others wouldn’t have done, so brag about it as much as you’d like!

 5. Experiences That Shape Your Character